krewtib/Homebridge-ESP1/README.md

-# modified homebridge-esp1 for use with esp8266 server
+# modified homebridge-http for use with esp8266 server

 # homebridge-esp1